Ballyvourney: Physical geography and political subdivisions

 Ballyvourney is one of the 24 civil parishes in the barony of Muskerry West.
 The barony is the namesake of Baron Muskerry.
 There are 47 townlands in the civil parish.

-The parish lies in the Rural District of Macroom, in the electoral division (ED) of An Sliabh Riabhach.
-Other EDs within that rural district include Aghinagh, Aglish, Béal Átha an Ghaorthaidh, Cannaway, Ceann Droma, Cill na Martra, Claonráth, Clondrohid, Clonmoyle, Doire Fhínín, Gort na Tiobratan, Greenville, Inchigeelagh, Kilberrihert, Macloneigh, Magourney, Mashanaglass, Na hUláin, Rahalisk and Warrenscourt.
-The ED is part of the Cork North-West constituency for elections to Dáil Éireann.
+The parish is in the electoral division (ED) of An Sliabh Riabhach in the former rural district of Macroom.
+The ED is part of the Dáil constituency of Cork North-West.

 History

 Historically, the people of Múscraige had the Corcu Loígde as their overlords.
 However, they switched allegiance to the Eóganachta and facilitated their rise to power as Kings of Munster.
 In "Griffith's Valuation of Ireland (1837)", 548 unique records are recorded in the civil parish.
 Of these, the top 11 surnames accounted for over half over the entries.
 The townlands with the most recorded surnames, from greatest to least, are: Coolavokig, Derrylahan, Slievereagh, Ballymakeery, Gortnatubbud, Dangansallagh, Derreenaling, Knockanure, Milleeny and Coolea.

 During the Irish War of Independence, the IRA ambushed a British rations lorry just south of Ballyvourney on 18 July 1921, resulting in the deaths of two British soldiers, including James Airy.